emboiko/winDozer/readme.md

 *For those of us who are particularly obsessive-compulsive:*

-Adjusts the focused window by shifting it 1px at a time.
+Adjusts the focused window by shifting its location 1px at a time.
 If this syntax is evaluated from the buffer following `<RCtrl>`, input is limited to only the arrow keys until a subsequent `<RCtrl>` is input.

 | A | T |
 |---|---|